solislemuslab/IntBio-NitFix/analysis_report.md

 | IUPAC ambiguity bases excluding `N` | 6,724 bp, 8.58% |
 | `N` bases | 1,425 bp, 1.82% |

-Ryan recommended this reference because it chooses a base, including IUPAC ambiguity codes, when at least 50% of the source sequences support that call.
-This makes it more biologically broad than a single-isolate reference, while avoiding the very high ambiguity burden of the all-ambiguities reference.

 ## Step 1.
 Reuse Trimmed Reads